 The number of participating APs in UHR Co-SR DL MU PPDU shall be 2.

-The number of recipient non-AP STA for each participating APs in UHR Co-SR DL MU PPDU shall be 1.
+The number of recipient non-AP STA for each participating AP in UHR Co-SR DL MU PPDU shall be 1.

 The maximum total number of streams transmitted by each participating AP in Co-SR DL MU PPDU is 4.